Use of Chrome or Firefox is recommended.

 July 23, 2021: Power for Good applications must be submitted online by 11:59 PM (CDT).

 August/September 2021: The Grant Making Committee meets to make its recommendations for grant awards.

 October 2021: Grant awards are approved by the Unity Foundation Board of Directors, based upon recommendations of the Grant Making Committee.

 October 2021: Decision letters will be mailed to applicants.

-October 2021: Grant funding is distributed at Annual Update (TBD Virtual or Hybrid).
+Early November 2021: Grant funding is distributed at Annual Update.

 What is a Community Grant?

 The Unity Foundation Power for Good Fund was established to be responsive to local needs.
 This fund is permanent and only the earnings are spent each year.
 As a result, these grants will be available to sustain our local efforts for generations to come.
 In 2020, Unity awarded nearly $150,000 to worthwhile projects and programs in the arts, the environment, health and human services, education, and community development through the Community Fund Grant process.

 Grants are available on a competitive basis to qualified nonprofit organizations and teachers serving La Porte County.
 We welcome and encourage contact from organizations and individuals that are considering applying for a grant and are happy to clarify and respond to questions concerning policies, guidelines, or application procedures.

 When grant applications become available online, Unity will notify the public via traditional media, our website, and social media outlets.
 As a general rule, Unity does not offer grants outside of those listed on our website.